 School Photographers Club provides an opportunity for Sixth Form students to explore their interest in photography.
 Taking place on Fridays at 1:40pm in the Media Studies Department, students are welcome to sign up as authorised photographers for upcoming events around school.
 This hands-on experience not only helps to develop their skills and understanding of photography as a whole, but also gives them the chance to see their work used in a real media context through the marketing team here at Ratcliffe College.

-Invitational workshops, to be held after school, will provide a much more in-depth look into professional photography across multiple areas, provided by Mr Wilcockson who has worked in this field professionally.
+Invitational workshops, to be held after school, will provide a much more in-depth look into professional photography across multiple areas.

 Fridays at 1:40pm

 Senior Strings Ensemble meets at 1.40pm every Friday.
 It offers the opportunity to the School’s more advanced violinists, viola players and ‘cellists to perform challenging music, drawing from a wide variety of styles and composers.
 We perform at the main musical concerts hosted by the School, as well as at external engagements.

 Mondays & Fridays at 4:50-6:00pm & Wednesdays at 6:45-7:45am